siiky/siiky.github.io/scheme/kless.md

 Because the methods' bodies are inserted into the object itself, instance variables are in scope, and no extra magic is needed for making them available.

-Having 2 classes with methods (or variables for that matter) of the same name results in 2 functions with exactly the same names and bodies being defined.
-By defining the 2 classes above (`dek` and `blenk-dek`), `show-me` is defined twice, like so:
+Having two classes with methods (or variables, for that matter) of the same name results in two functions with exactly the same names and bodies being defined.
+By defining the two classes above (`dek` and `blenk-dek`), `show-me` is defined twice, like so:

 ```scm
 (define (show-me self)
   (self 'show-me self))
 ```

-Because of this, dick-typing (a la Python) is supported.
+This is OK in Scheme, so dick-typing (a la Python) is supported.

 # Example `kless`es